 Pi Sigma Alpha 2006

 Students interested in participating in politics-related activities outside the classroom can join the Political Science Association.
-With leadership from Dr. Christopher Latimer, the Political Science Association secured funding from the Student Government to sponsor a number of extra-curricular events involving students and faculty.
+With assistance from a faculty adviser, the Political Science Association secures funding from the Student Government Association to sponsor a number of extra-curricular events involving students and faculty.

-This student-run organization participates in a wide variety of activities, from sponsoring talks and conducting surveys to social activities involving students and faculty.
+This student-run organization participates in a wide variety of activities, including sponsoring talks, issues debates, conducting surveys, social activities involving students and faculty, and trips to Washington D.C.
 All are welcome to participate.
 The club maintains a mailbox in the department main office.
 If you would like more information, please contact the departmental secretary Deborah Dintino at Deborah.Dintino@cortland.edu